 Where do you hold an AGM?

-Irish companies must hold Annual General Meetings (AGMs) in Ireland.
-However, if all shareholders unanimously agree to hold the AGM outside of Ireland, you can arrange for it to be conducted in a different country.
+Irish companies must hold Annual General Meetings (AGMs) in Ireland, unless all shareholders unanimously agree to hold it outside Ireland.

 Who runs the AGM?

-The chairperson, who may or may not be a company director, conducts the Annual General Meeting.
-A shareholder or another company member can assume the role if the directors are unavailable or willing to act as the chairperson.
+The chairperson, who may or may not be a company director, conducts the AGM.
+If directors are unavailable, a shareholder or other company member can assume the role of chairperson.

 In the meeting minutes, it is essential to document that this elected person is acting as the chairperson solely for that specific AGM.